Minnesota’s Rollover Accident Lawyers

 In past years, studies have shown that more than 9,000 people die and 50,000 are injured annually in vehicle rollover accidents.
 Studies have shown that rollover occupants suffer death or severe injury more than twice as often as non-rollover occupants in serious accidents.

 Rollover accidents often occur as a result of problems relating to a vehicle’s lateral stability.
 The wider and lower an object, the harder it is to topple by applying a force to the side.
 If you push a low, wide object, it tends to slide, whereas a tall and narrow object will tend to tip over.
 The ratio of the width of an object to its height — or more accurately, to the height of its center of gravity — governs the object’s resistance to tipping over when subjected to a side force.

 While important, the ratio of a vehicle’s width to its center of gravity height is not the exclusive factor affecting a vehicle’s lateral stability.
 Several other design factors also play a part in vehicle stability, such as the suspension system.

-In addition to the considerations discussed above, tire changes during driving can affect a vehicle’s lateral stability.
+Tire changes during driving can also affect a vehicle’s lateral stability.
 When cornering, a vehicle’s tires deflect laterally, literally tucking under the wheel.
-Tire deflection can sometimes decrease the track surface width which can lower a vehicle’s stability.
-Usually the amount of deflection depends on sidewall height, sidewall stiffness, vertical load, cornering force, and air pressure.
+Tire deflection can sometimes decrease the track surface width, which can lower a vehicle’s stability.

 The above factors all affect vehicle stability and should be taken into consideration during the investigation and reconstruction of any rollover accident.